 Embryonic stem cells from cloned embryos would also have significant advantages for biomedical research, and for drug discovery and toxicity testing.
 Embryonic stem cells genetically identical to the patient could provide valuable in vitro models to study disease, especially where animal models are not available, where the research cannot be done in patients themselves because it would be too invasive, or where there are too few patients to work with (as in the case of rare genetic diseases).
 Researchers could, for example, create large numbers of embryonic stem cells genetically identical to the patient and then experiment on these in order to understand the particular features of the disease in that person.
 The embryonic stem cells and their derivatives could also be used to test potential treatments.
 They could, for example, be used to test candidate drug therapies to predict their likely toxicity.
 This would avoid dangerous exposure of patients to sometimes highly experimental drugs.

 Cloning for research and therapy is, however, still in its infancy stages.
 In 2011, a team of scientists from the New York Stem Cell Foundation Laboratory was the first to have succeeded in creating two embryonic stem cell lines from human embryos produced through SCNT (Noggle et al. 2011).
 Three years earlier, a small San Diego biotechnological company created human embryos (at the blastocyst stage) via SCNT but did not succeed in deriving embryonic stem cells from these cells (French et al. 2008).
-Cloning for research and therapy is thus not likely to bear fruit in the short term though progress is made (Tachibana et al. 2013).
+Cloning for research and therapy is thus not likely to bear fruit in the short term though progress is made (Tachibana et al. 2013; Zhang et al. 2020).
 Apart from unsolved technical difficulties, much more basic research in embryonic stem cell research is needed.
 The term ‘therapeutic cloning’ has been criticized precisely for this reason.
 It suggests that therapy using embryonic stem cells from cloned embryos is already reality.
 In the phase before clinical trials, critics say, it is only reasonable to refer to research on nuclear transfer as ‘research cloning’ or ‘cloning for biomedical research’ (PCBE, 2002).